p-mongodb/tenex/README.md

 - View CI logs for each build (task log for Evergreen, build log for Travis).
 - Smart failure counting: top level Evergreen build is not included in the number of the failing builds, and if Travis is ignored then Travis failures also are not included in the number of failures.
+This makes the number of failures shown accurate.
+- Show individual failed examples based on the RSpec report, optionally filtered only to MRI or JRuby configurations.

-#### Evergreen Operations
+#### Evergreen-Specific Operations

-- Jump to Evergreen version view for the PR
-(which has individual task priorities, for instance).
+- Show detailed test suite execution results for each failed configuration (specific failed tests, longest tests, etc.).
+- Validate Evergreen configuration in the PR's branch.
+This uses a local validator that produces accurate line numbers for errors and much easier to understand and act on error messages, as well as the Evergreen command line tool validator (which sends the configuration to the Evergreen server, and should thus always produce the same set of errors as the Evergreen server would).
+- One-click restart of failed or all builds.
-- Set task priority (also activates/schedules the task).
+- One-click bump of task priority to predefined levels which also activates/schedules the task.
-- Bulk bump Evergreen task priority for all pending builds.
+- One-click bulk bump of task priorities for all pending builds in a PR.
-- Jump to parsed test suite results (RSpec/JUnit XML) for each build.
-- Authorize patch build for externally submitted PRs.
+- Authorize Evergreen's build for externally submitted PRs.
-- View individual server log files when all log files are packaged in a tarball.
-- Server log files are colorized based on each line's severity.
-- Get a list of all known distros based on currently running hosts.
+- Show individual server logs from the build with log level colorization.
+- Submit the PR's diff to Evergreen as a patch build.
+Useful when Evergreen is not processing pull requests or when the PR is to a non-master branch, which Evergreen generally does not build.

-#### Github Operations
+#### Git/Github Operations

-- Jump to PR diff.
+- One-click jump to PR diff.
-- Request PR review.
+- Request PR review using the configured set of reviewers, bypassing Github's reviewer selection UI.
+- One-click PR approval.
-- Rebase branch on top of master.
+- Rebase PR's branch on top of master.
-- Reword branch - squash all commits in the branch into a single commit and replace commit messsages with the respective ticket title.
+- Reword PR's branch - squash all commits in the branch into a single commit and replace commit messsages with the respective ticket title.
 Ticket is automatically detected/inferred from branch name, PR description and PR comments.
 - Replace title and description of the PR with that of the head commit.
+- Replace title of the PR with the title of the respective Jira ticket.
+- One-click edit title and description of the PR.
+- One-click edit of the commit message of the most recent commit in the PR's branch, with the option to reset PR title and description to those derived from the new commit message.

 #### Performance Information

-- Time taken for each build to run.
+- Time taken for each configuration to run.
 - Builds ordered from slowest to fastest.
 - Slowest 20 RSpec examples for each build.